-Microsoft Acess is the DBMS(Database Management System) VB and Access in developing data base applications is that for non-trivial database applications, VB offers more flexibility to the developper then the VB comes with Access.
+Microsoft Acess is the DBMS(Database Management System) VB and Access in developing data base applications is that for non-trivial database applications, VB ffers more devibility to the developper then the VB comes with Access.
 Access database using VB program code and setting properties.

 First method of linking VB forms to Access databases called the data control.
 The data control is a simple VB control that you drag on to a VB form to link it to your choosen database.
-The data can be displayed and updated using tiedtext boxes, list boxes, combo boxes, and grids.
+The data can be displayed and updated using tiedtext boxes, list b xes, combo boxes, and grids.

-2.5.1.DAO(Data Access objects)
+1.5.1.DAO(Data Access objects)

-The DAO approach to database programming often requires more code ,but like SQL compared to the Qury Design View,offers greater control to the database programmer over what's going on his/her application.
+The DAO approach to database programming often requires more code ,bu like SQL compared to the Qury Design View, offers greater control to the database programmer over shat's going on his/her application.

-Data Access Objects are things like databases, recordsets, table and query definitions, and fields, Rather than tying a recor set to a data control when we use DAO we shall allow our programs to create and manipulate recordsets.
+Data Access Objects are things like databases, recordsets, table and query definitions, and fields, Rather than tying a recor set to a data control when we use DAO we sha allow our programs to create and manipulate recordsets.